 - 10% of your purchases back in the form of an annual dividend.

-- Member only sales and offers (right now you can get 20% off one item as a member – more on that later).
+- Member-only sales and offers (typically at least one 20% off one item as a member sale per year).

-- Discounts on gear rental and shop services.
+- Discounts on gear rental and shop services (e.g. bike shop services).

-Honestly, for me, it’s all about the 10% dividend.
+Honestly, for me, it’s all about the 10% dividend and the 20% off discounts.

 An Example of How the REI Membership Pays Itself Off Immediately

 I’ve been looking to get a lighter 2-person backpacking tent.
-Backpacker Magazine recently chose the Big Agnes Fly Creek UL2 Tent as their 2010 Editor Choice tent of the year.
+Backpacker Magazine had chosen a specific tent as their Editor Choice “tent of the year”.
 It’s easy to see why.
 The thing is sturdy, waterproof, fits two people, yet weighs a mere 2 lbs., 2 ounces!
 That’s less than half the weight of my previous tent (an ultra-light backpacker’s dream).
 The rub?
 It’s $350.
 And it’s $350 everywhere (nobody discounts it).

-However, right now REI has a special membership sale that goes through April 18th, where you can get 20% off of one full price item.
+However, with REI’s annual membership sale, you can get 20% off of one full price item.
 It’s simple math.
 20% off of a $350 item equals a $70 savings.
 That’s a 350% return on my $20 membership.
 Anything I order above and beyond this will be additional savings for me.

 Closing Thoughts on Paid Memberships